agdavid/agdavid.github.io/_posts/2016-09-02-clarifying_transclusion_confusion_in_angularjs.markdown

 <div ng-transclude></div>
 ```

-plus, the below initial HTML inside the '<outer-directive>'' element inserted at ng-transclude...
+plus, the below initial HTML inside the '<outer-directive>' element inserted at ng-transclude...

 ```
     This will be transcluded into the template of the outerDirective directive.
     <inner-directive title="InnerDirective Template">
       This will be transcluded into the template of the innerDirective directive.
     </inner-directive>
 ```

 resulting in...